-13. Miami-Dade county covers 2,408 square miles (6,237 sq km), of which 354 square miles (917 sq km) is water.
+13. Miami-Dade County covers 2,408 square miles (6,237 sq km), of which 354 square miles (917 sq km) are water.
 The western half of the county forms part of the Everglades National Park, one of the nation's most extensive wilderness preserves.

 15. In the city proper, 70% of the population are Latino of any race and 11.9% of the population are non-Hispanic whites.

-17. In 2004 the United Nations Development Programme ranked Miami first in terms of percentage of residents born outside of the country it is located in (59%).
+17. In 2004, the United Nations Development Programme ranked Miami first in terms of the percentage of residents born outside of the country it is located in (59%).

 18. More than a quarter-million persons of Cuban origin live in and around Miami.
 This group has expanded greatly from an influx of refugees both after Castro came to power in Cuba in 1959 and during Castro's release of persons seeking to leave Cuba in 1980.